frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 One-dimensional arrays are fundamental data structures in computer science and are the basis for many algorithmic problems.
 This classification organizes common problem types, algorithms, and techniques used to solve challenges involving 1D arrays.
 From basic operations to advanced optimization strategies, this comprehensive guide covers a wide range of approaches, helping developers and algorithm enthusiasts to identify and apply the most efficient solutions to array-based problems.

 ## 11.1.
-Preprocessing and Efficient Query Techniques
+Preprocessing and Efficient Query Techniques - Arrays

 Methods that prepare the array to respond to queries quickly, typically trading preprocessing time for faster queries.
 This approach involves investing time upfront to organize or transform the array data in a way that allows for rapid responses to subsequent queries.
 For example, in a scenario where frequent sum calculations of array intervals are needed, a preprocessing step might involve creating a prefix sum array.
 This initial step takes $O(n)$ time but enables constant-time $O(1)$ sum queries afterward, as opposed to $O(n)$ time per query without preprocessing.
 This trade-off is beneficial when the number of queries is large, as the initial time investment is offset by the significant speed improvement in query operations.
 Such techniques are common in algorithmic problem-solving, where strategic data preparation can dramatically enhance overall performance, especially in scenarios with repetitive operations on the same dataset.